nniiicc/insc501/pages/ResearchStatement.md

 # Research Statement

+In our [myepistemology.com](http://myepistemology.com/) exercise the second set of questions we considered were about the self.
+These asked
+1. How do we come to know ourselves?
+Is self-knowledge based on introspection, social feedback, or both?
+2. Is the self a stable, unchanging entity, or is it constantly evolving and adapting to new experiences?
+3. To what extent are our thoughts, beliefs, and actions determined by our environment, genetics, and personal choices?
+4. Can we ever have a completely objective understanding of ourselves, or are we always influenced by our subjective perspectives?

+These questions can induce both eyerolling and head scratching.
+Answering them for ourselves is only one part of the challenge.
+Once we have a sense of how we feel about these kinds of questoins (as well as our own research beat) we need to figure out how to communicate our answers to our peers.
+That is, we need to clearly tell each other who we are, what we think, and how we do the work that we do.

-Writing out a research statement is, in some ways, an indulgent exercise in self-presentation.
-But, its also a necessary and important aspect of developing a sense of self for a budding scientist.
-A research statement is declarative - it tells a reader who you are, what you do, and why you do it.
-There are endless permutations and examples of the research statement - but some common topics that scientists include are as follows:
+Scientists typically do this through a research statement.
+The research statement is a common element of a personal website, a job application, and even a conference presentation.
+A good research statement is declarative - it tells a reader who you are, what you do, and why you do it.
+There are endless permutations and examples of the research statement, but some common topics that scientists include are as follows:

 ## Academic Identity & Positioning